 The Daily Doo Wop Rec Room has daily featured doo wop, rock and roll, R&B, or rockabilly songs that were hits during the first era of rock and roll (that is, from about 1952 until the British invasion in 1964).
 After a song is featured, it then goes into the juke box.
 You are welcome to listen to any of the 40+ selections there.
 Every weekend, there is a Golden Oldies Juke Box Saturday Night, and the juke box is full of song requests from the 1950s and 1960s.

 Please click here for the Daily Doo Wop YouTube channel, to which you can subscribe.
 Thank you for stopping by The Daily Doo Wop.
-Hope you enjoyed "There Goes My Baby" by The Drifters.
+Hope you enjoyed "So Fine" by The Fiestas.

-The Rec Room has a featured song on the record player, 150+ songs in the juke box, and there are several Classic TV selections, which will be available through May 31:
+The Rec Room has a featured song on the record player, 150+ songs in the juke box, and there are several Classic TV selections, as follows: